Listen to Daily Kos Radio, because... pfft...

 For podcasts you can stream or download, watch the Daily Kos Radio group page, where we post our shows daily.

-We're working toward a solution that'll enable us to take your calls during the show without blowing up our computers.
+We're working toward a solution that'll enable us to take your calls during the show without blowing up our computers (and we're actually getting close).
 But in the meantime, you can reach me at @KagroX on Twitter with comments, suggestions, story ideas, etc. Try your hand at the job of Program Director!
 If you're any good at it, maybe we'll hire you #Retroactively!

 What'd you miss if you skipped Daily Kos Radio yesterday?
 Well, some of the good stuff went like this: